top of page

 • Everyday Practicalities – Applying for new ID, enrolling children in new schools, securing childcare.

-This is why many don’t leave—not because they don’t want to, but because they physically, emotionally, and financially can’t.
+This is why some don’t leave—not because they don’t want to, but because they physically, emotionally, and financially can’t.
 And for some, the only way out is to fight back.

 Coercive Control: The Abuse You Can’t Always See